Currie Community High School

 The school grounds will also be a shared community and school space and we hope that the community will take advantage of the exciting outdoor spaces we are proposing.
 In particular there is a large space in the north east of the site proposed to be kept aside for a community group(s) to use and develop for food growing and horticulture.
 Any interested parties please contact futureschools@edinburgh.gov.uk

-We are also providing an allotment, a pond, and a space to explore and build the use of green technology and sustainable living.
-There will also be a woodland area to learn and explore in nature.
-Both of these spaces will have an outdoor classroom within them.
+We are also providing spaces to explore and build the use of green technology and sustainable living.

-To allow outdoor access to the students on the top floor of the school, an outdoor learning terrace has been designed that will provide a kitchen garden for the Food Technology classrooms and outdoor dining area for the hospitality course.
-There will also be a science, geography and maths space to set up practical experiments, grow plants etc.
+To allow outdoor access to the students on the top floor of the school, an outdoor learning terrace has been designed that provides a kitchen garden for the Food Technology classrooms, an outdoor dining area for the hospitality course and a general space for all curricular areas to utilise for outdoor learning activities.